Clémentine Célarié

 Clémentine Célarié (born 12 October 1957) is a French actress, writer, director and singer.

 Life and career

 She was born as Meryem Célarié in Dakar in what was then the French colony of Senegal on 12 October 1957.
 After passing her Baccalaureate, she spent a year living in the United States.
-Back in France, she took acting lessons and became an actress.
+She took acting lessons in France and became an actress.

 She has three sons, Abraham, Gustave and Balthazar.
 She lives in Aix-en-Provence.

 In the media

 In 1994 Clémentine appeared on a TV show for Sidaction hosted by Christophe Dechavanne.
 In the show, Célarié shared a kiss with an HIV-positive man, to contribute to the fight against misconceptions about the virus.

 Célarié supported Socialist Francois Hollande for the presidential election of 2012.